-Whether the student is crewing the “Celebrate Michigan” TV program that airs on TV 20 Detroit, making a full length feature film with seasoned industry professionals or learning post production skills, our students get real world experiences.
+The curriculum for the Bachelor of Arts and Associate of Arts degrees provides real world experiences—whether students are crewing the “Celebrate Michigan” TV program that airs on TV 20 Detroit, making a full length feature film with seasoned industry professionals, or learning post production skills.

-Couple those with a yearly trip to Hollywood, internships in the industry and a real world service learning project and the student leaves Madonna University ready to take on the challenges of a fast paced and exciting industry.
+Couple those experiences with a yearly trip to Hollywood, internship and co-op placements in the industry, and a real world service learning project, and students leave Madonna University ready to take on the challenges of a fast paced and exciting industry.

 My involvement with the University made me the perfect candidate for the Pro Football Hall of Fame (HOF) in Canton, Ohio.
 They were looking for someone who could join their team and be ready for anything thrown at them at any given time, while being able to work with anyone, and thanks to everything I learned at Madonna, I was ready.